VitaliKirpu/IAH_PvPAITemplate/README.md

 IAH: INTERNET WAR is a futuristic strategy game you can play using a programming language or a computer mouse.

-Engage in endless internet battles against AI or other players.
 Participate in tournaments and stand a chance to win prizes that can change your life.

 For programmers seeking a competitive challenge, IAH offers algorithmic multiplayer.
-In this mode, you cannot use a cursor or controller; your interactions are limited to the API Interface.
 Create or join competitive clubs, write code solo or collaborate in a group, and use your preferred IDE and programming language to wage highly competitive algorithmic wars.

 <p align="center"><img src="GIF_1.gif" title="combat bot robots shooting"/> </p>